Faiza1987/HairSalon.Solutions/README.md

 * Clone this repository.

-* In your preferred shell, navigate to the Palindromes folder and run the following commands:
+* In your preferred shell, navigate to the HairSalon.Solutions folder and run the following commands:

-* $ dotnet restore
-(above not required for .NET Core 2.0 SDK or newer releases)
+* $ dotnet restore on all folders containing a csproj file (above not required for .NET Core 2.0 SDK or newer releases)

 * $ dotnet run